TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

       :attr:`~email.policy.EmailPolicy.utf8` is ``False``, which is the default.

-      .. versionchanged:: 3.6 the default behavior when *maxheaderlen* is not specified was changed from defaulting to 0 to defaulting to the value of *max_line_length* from the policy.
+      .. versionchanged:: 3.6 the default behavior when *maxheaderlen* is not specified was changed kutoka defaulting to 0 to defaulting to the value of *max_line_length* kutoka the policy.

    .. method:: __str__()